ROW4/Sync_Blink/README.md

 # Vehicle turn signal synchronization with ESP8266 and ESP-NOW

 This project enables the synchronization of vehicle turn signals using ESP8266 and ESP-NOW.
-By leveraging these technologies, wireless communication between vehicles can be established, ensuring synchronized blinkers.
+By leveraging these technologies, wireless communication between vehicles can be established, ensuring synchronized turn signals.

 ## Features